smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 These settings allow you to tune your node's gas limits and pricing.
 In most cases, leaving these values at their defaults should give good results.

-As of Chainlink 1.1.0, it is recommended to use the API, CLI, or GUI to configure gas controls because you might want to use different settings for different chains.
+As of Chainlink node v1.1.0, it is recommended to use the API, CLI, or GUI to configure gas controls because you might want to use different settings for different chains.
 Setting the environment variable typically overrides the setting for all chains.

 ### Configuring your ETH node

-Your eth node may need some configuration tweaks to make it fully compatible with Chainlink, depending on your configuration.
+Your ETH node might need some configuration tweaks to make it fully compatible with Chainlink nodes depending on your configuration.

 #### go-ethereum

-WARNING: By default, go-ethereum will reject transactions that exceed it's built-in RPC gas/txfee caps.
-Chainlink will fatally error transactions if this happens which means if you ever exceed the caps your node will miss transactions.
+WARNING: By default, go-ethereum will reject transactions that exceed it's built-in RPC gas or txfee caps.
+Chainlink nodes will fatally error transactions if this happens which means if you ever exceed the caps your node will miss transactions.

-You should at a bare minimum disable the default RPC gas and txfee caps on your eth node.
+You should at a bare minimum disable the default RPC gas and txfee caps on your ETH node.
 This can be done in the TOML file as seen below, or by running go-ethereum with the command line arguments: `--rpc.gascap=0 --rpc.txfeecap=0`.

 It is also recommended to configure go-ethereum properly before increasing `ETH_MAX_IN_FLIGHT_TRANSACTIONS` to ensure all in-flight transactions are maintained in the mempool.

-Relevant settings for geth (and forks e.g. BSC)
+Relevant settings for geth and forks (such as BSC).

 ```toml
 [Eth]